Gamify-IT/docs/dev-manuals/test-plans/overworld-frontend/plans/barrier-inactive.md

 The barrier object is set up as inactive and therefore not visible.

 ## Typical procedure

 1. The tester walks to the barrier spot.
 2. The barrier is not displayed.
+3. The tester can walk through the spot where the barrier otherwise is.

 ## Alternative procedures